-- Submitted work must be readable and printable using the native format of software specifically identified for use in the course, a commonly available Microsoft product (included in Office Suite), or Adobe Acrobat (.pdf format).
+Assignments MUST be submitted in the designated location to be considered submitted. (e.g. - If you upload a document to Doc Sharing that is required to be uploaded to a specified Dropbox folder, it is NOT submitted.
+If a project link is posted or shared anywhere other than the required, designated location, it is NOT submitted.)
+Assignments MUST be completed and correctly submitted by the designated due dates and shared as required to be considered for full credit.
+Submitted work must be readable and printable using the native format of software specifically identified for use in the course, a commonly available Microsoft product (included in Office Suite), or Adobe Acrobat (.pdf format).
 Any other formats will not be accepted without prior approval.
-Students must retain electronic copies of all submitted works and available for resubmission should unforeseen technical circumstances warrant. - The writing and reference formatting style identified in the current edition of the Publication Manual of the American Psychological Association (APA) is required for use on written assignments in this course and all courses offered within the TAMU-C Department of Engineering & Technology.
+Students must retain electronic copies of all submitted works and available for resubmission should unforeseen technical circumstances warrant.

+The writing and reference formatting style identified in the current edition of the Publication Manual of the American Psychological Association (APA) is required for use on written assignments in this course and all courses offered within the TAMU-C Department of Engineering & Technology.
 The most critical aspect of writing with APA in this course is the observation of correct citation and reference requirements.
 Failing to properly cite the work of others constitutes plagiarism, an act of academic dishonesty resulting in disciplinary action.
 The approved TMGT Manuscript Guide provides program specific information on required and allowed variations from APA Style.
 These two sources are essential references in preparing written assignments for submission.
 Only specific assignment instructions supersede these established formatting and style requirements.

-- In the workplace, you are expected to produce documents that are clear, error-free, and visually effective in communicating the intended message.
+In the workplace, you are expected to produce documents that are clear, error-free, and visually effective in communicating the intended message.
 All work submitted for credit in this course must also satisfy these general professional expectations as well as be appropriate for the specific purpose and audience for which the communication is intended.
-Quality of work will be reflected in the assignment scores. - All work must identify the student and appropriate assignment identifier.
+Quality of work will be reflected in the assignment scores.

+All work must identify the student and appropriate assignment identifier.
 Submissions without this required information will not be graded and a "0" will be assigned for that activity.
 This is part of "following instructions" and meeting the requirements of the course.
-Submissions MUST contain the following information at the top of the page: - 1.
-Your name - 2.
-Course number & Section (TMGT 513-0XX) - 3.
-Assignment name, chapter number, or relevant descriptor
+Submissions MUST contain the following information at the top of the page:

+- 1. Your name

+- 2. Course number & Section (TMGT 513-0XX)

+- 3. Assignment name, chapter number, or relevant descriptor

-Electronic file submissions MUST conform to the following naming conventions: LastNameInitial(s)-Course Prefix&Number-Section-Activity ID.FileExtension (no spaces in filenames)
+Electronic file submissions MUST conform to the following naming conventions:

+LastName,FirstName-Course Prefix&Number-Section-Activity ID.FileExtension (no spaces in filenames)